Codingbysid/BullsAITrading/docs/ABOUT.md

 **🎯 PRD-COMPLIANT: Original PRD Implementation** - The platform now implements the original PRD data sources and APIs with advanced AI components, NLP processing, and clean project structure for **AMZN, META, NVDA, GOOGL, and AAPL**.

+**🛠️ UNIFIED ARCHITECTURE: DRY Principle Applied** - The platform now features a comprehensive unified utility architecture that eliminates code duplication across the entire codebase, providing single sources of truth for common functionality.

 ## 🎯 Enhanced Portfolio Manager

 ### **NEW: Interactive Portfolio Management System**